bolinocroustibat/vj/README.md

 Provides a random YouTube video ID according to an optional given theme, and store cached YouTube IDs in a DB for later usage without depleting the YouTube API quota.

-This branch is using Django, Django Ninja and MySQL/MariaDB.
-There is [another branch using FastAPI and SQlite](https://github.com/bolinocroustibat/vj-api/tree/fastapi).
+This branch is using Django, Django Ninja and PostgreSQL.
+There is also a deprecated [branch using FastAPI and SQlite](https://github.com/bolinocroustibat/vj-api/tree/fastapi).

 ## Main dependencies

-Python API with a MySQL database using Django framework.
+Python API with a PostgreSQL database using Django framework.

 - Python 3.11
 - A PostgreSQL 15 database (should also work with other PostgreSQL versions)